WEAll California Hub

 - Partnership with a community east of Los Angeles to create a wellbeing vision and framework.
 This effort will become a model for similar undertakings in other cities and areas throughout the state

 - Advocacy to encourage the State of California to become a wellbeing economy government partner, joining others around the world who have adopted wellbeing as a primary policy goal

 - Creation of a website describing what economic transformation in favor of wellbeing would mean in California

 This year we’re hosting 1-hour sessions exploring topics related to wellbeing economies in California.
 We hope you will join, engage with the presenters, and contribute to emerging discussions on economies that work for the wellbeing of people and the planet in our state.

 EcoCiv hosted the first WEAll California webinar on April 8.
 WEAll’s Isabel Nuesse led a discussion of approaches to developing new economic narratives.
 You can read her summary of the event here.

-Designing Policy for a Wellbeing Economy with Amanda Janoo, Knowledge and Policy Lead for the Wellbeing Economy Alliance
+On May 18 we held a webinar on Designing Policy for a Wellbeing Economy with Amanda Janoo, Knowledge and Policy Lead for the Wellbeing Economy Alliance.

 The Wellbeing Economy Policy Design Guidebook

 We collaborated with our WEAll country counterparts on the WEAll Policy Design Guidebook, which was released on March 18, and is now available for PDF download—check it out here!
 The Guidebook offers practical ideas and resources to help local, national, and global policymakers develop economic policies that put the wellbeing of people and the planet first.